 How do these irons perform?

-If you have any thoughts or questions about the Callaway Apex Pro 16 irons, be sure to leave a comment below!
+If you have any thoughts or opinions about the Apex Pro 16 irons, don’t hesitate to leave a comment below!